 The conference is again being held virtually, rather than at the Jackson Hole resort nestled at the foot of the magnificent Teton mountain range in Wyoming.
 But unlike last year, the proceedings will only be viewable by participants -- except for Powell’s speech, which will be live-streamed by the Kansas City Fed.

 Here are some highlights from recent gatherings of the central bank clan in Wyoming:

 European Central Bank President Mario Draghi laid the groundwork for quantitative easing in his address, warning that inflation expectations had deteriorated and assuring his audience the ECB “will use all the available instruments needed to ensure price stability.”
-The ECB launched QE the following year and bought over 2.6 trillion euros of mostly government bonds.
+The ECB launched QE the following year.

 As the financial crisis raged, Bernanke frequently left the formal conference proceedings to discuss market developments with key lieutenants, including Fed Vice Chairman Donald Kohn and New York Fed President and later Treasury Secretary Timothy Geithner.
 “We tried to remain inconspicuous by leaving the conference at different times,” Bernanke recalled in his 2015 memoir of the period.

 In his opening speech, Bernanke put an interest rate cut squarely on the table by recounting the toll that the slumping house market had taken on the economy and by stressing the importance of “well-functioning financial markets.”
 The central bank slashed rates by a half percentage point the following month, the first in a series that eventually lowered the Fed’s target to near zero.